Badaro/MTGOArchetypeParser/README.md

 MTGOArchetypeParser/MTGODecklistCache
 MTGOArchetypeParser/MTGOFormatData
 ```
-Once you did that, open a console prompt on the MTGOArchetypeParser and run this:
+Once you do that, open a console prompt on the MTGOArchetypeParser and run this:

 ```MTGOArchetypeParser.App console detect format=Modern filter=modern-preliminary-2021-01-21```